 *These are purely rough estimates for everyday use.*

-However, the use of Zinc sulfates not only kills the moss on your roof.
+However, the use of Zinc powder not only kills the moss on your roof.
 The run-off process creates a funnel of water that is washed back into the surrounding ecosystems.
 From there, the microscopic traces of zinc sulfate can work its way into water sources and wildlife, posing a hazard to the natural environment.
 Oregon State University states it is a toxin to aquatic vertebrates.
+This procedure is invasive and highly corrosive.

 * We here at Roof Life of Oregon DO NOT recommend the use of Zinc Powder/Sulfate.*